natanalt/zenit/README.md

  * `glslc` and `spirv-link`
     * the build scripts look for them either in your PATH or in `$VULKAN_SDK/bin`
  * Patience
+ * A bunch more packages are needed for Linux builds, idk I'll update this someday
+ * Absolutely no idea if it works on macOS

 The usual workflow is:
  * `cargo build` to build the project